Jitzek/croma-web-app/README.md

 </pre>

 ## Additional Info<br>
-socket_client.py does not belong in this project folder and should be placed inside the WeBots project folder instead.<br>
+socket_client.py does not belong in this project folder and should be placed inside the Webots project folder instead.<br>
 socket_server.py should be run seperately as it's own process.